Youth + Social Change through Youth as Advisors

 - Washington State Legislative Youth Advisory Council – A FREECHILD PROJECT PARTNER!

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in advising in your community or organization, contact us.
+For more information about how Freechild Institute can support youth + social change in advising in your community or organization, contact us.